 Council Member Linea Palmisano said the 5th Precinct is considering holding a meeting with residents about the incident.

-The timing of the incident incident, which occurred a day before a mass shooting in El Paso, Texas, that killed 22 people and two days before a mass shooting in Dayton, Ohio, where 10 people were killed, has added to fears and concerns from local residents, Palmisano said.
+The timing of the incident, which occurred a day before a mass shooting in El Paso, Texas, that killed 22 people and two days before a mass shooting in Dayton, Ohio, where 10 people were killed, has added to fears and concerns from local residents, Palmisano said.
 She was thankful the circumstances and law enforcement action prevented a potentially tragic situation.

 “It seems like a good example of policing,” she said.